ronin-chain/dapp-directory/README.md

 ## How to contribute

 1. Fork this repository,
-2. Create a directory with the name of your project in `/projects`.
-3. Add your logo in PNG format `logo.png`.
+2. Create a directory with the name of your project in `/projects.
+Add your logo in PNG format `logo.png`.
 (Less than 2 MB, 1:1 ratio, min 256x256 and max 1024x1024 px size)
-4. Create `data.json`, using the format below.
+4. Create `data.json`, using the format below
-5. Open a Pull Request from the fork to this repository.
+5. Open a Pull Request from the fork to this repository
-6. After the validation passed, a team member will merge the PR.
+6. After the validation passes, a team member will merge the PR.

 ## Use Case & Best Practices

 Contract addresses for your project can be queried by analytics/indexing sites.
-Ensure that only relavant contracts are submitted & sufficiently labelled.
+Ensure that only relevant contracts are submitted & sufficiently labelled.

 ### data.json format